Frequently asked questions

 This will vary from person to person.
-The assessment period is usually around six months.
+The assessment period is usually around four to six months.
 If you wish to have genital surgery you must live in your preferred gender role for more than a year with the expected period to surgery being in the region of two years.
 This must include at least one year in some form of occupation appropriate to your ability level.
 This is dated from the start of full-time gender role transition, with associated paperwork.

 Will I get hormones on the first visit?

 You won't get hormones on the first visit.
 We need to find out more about you than just one visit will allow.

 Some people have difficulties which will not be helped by hormones or surgery.
 It is very important that these people do not have irreversible interventions which they will later regret.
 National and international guidelines also advise against prescribing hormones without having considered the presenting difficulty thoroughly, which is something that can't be done in a short time.